 Advances in technology have reinvigorated the field of alpha taxonomy by overcoming the impediments faced by traditional practices.
 The term “integrative taxonomy” refers to a multidisciplinary approach to taxonomy, integrating multiple lines of support to increase the accuracy of delineating species boundaries (Dayrat 2005; Schlick-Steiner et al. 2010; Wake 2003).
 Taxonomists now have a wide array of tools to choose from, including but not limited to DNA sequencing, powerful imaging technology, and statistical modeling (Riedel et al. 2013; Yeates et al. 2011; Fujita et al. 2012).
 This multisource approach is especially effective when it involves cryptic species, whereby species boundaries are obscured by morphological conservatism (Bickford et al. 2007; Grismer et al. 2012a,b; Johnson et al. 2012).

-Recent expeditions to the poorly studied and highly fragmented Timur mountain range (=Banjaran Timur) in northeastern Peninsular Malaysia have begun to reveal the undiscovered diversity that lies therein (Grismer et al. 2013; anymore citations?).
+Recent expeditions to the poorly studied and highly fragmented Timur mountain range (=Banjaran Timur) in northeastern Peninsular Malaysia have begun to reveal the undiscovered diversity that lies therein (Dring 1979; Grismer 2006, 2011; Grismer et al. 2013; Wood et al. 2008).
 Our fieldwork to the previously unsurveyed Gunung Tebu (=Tebu Mountain) in the north-eastern state of Terengganu uncovered a population of Stream Toad (genus Ansonia) that could not be readily assigned to any currently known species.
-This population closely matches Dring’s (1979) description of A. malayana from Gunung Lawit, an adjacent peak on the same mountain range but is incongruent with topotypes of true A. malayana from Bukit Larut, Perak in north-western Peninsular Malaysia.
+This population closely matches Dring’s (1979) description of A. malayana from Gunung Lawit, an adjacent peak on the same mountain range, but is incongruent with topotypes of true A. malayana from Bukit Larut, Perak from a different mountain range (Banjaran Bintang) in north-western Peninsular Malaysia.
 We adopted an integrative approach, combining morphology and molecular phylogenetics to evaluate the taxonomic and phylogenetic placement of this population.
 Our results demonstrate that the population from Gunung Tebu represents a genetically distinct lineage that is also morphologically diagnosable.
 Under the Unified Concept of Species (de Queiroz 2005), we consider this separately evolving lineage as a new species with an additional secondary property of diagnosibility.

 Materials and Methods